orchidsoftware/orchid.software/source/en/docs/layouts.md

 }
 ```

-The rows layout also supports resonsive column division inside the row, to use that just use an array.
+The rows layout also supports responsive column division inside the row, to use that just use an array.

 Example:
 ```php